coddelin/docs-v8-JsEngine/blog/adaptor-frame.md

 ---
-title: 'Faster JavaScript calls'
+title: "Faster JavaScript calls"
-author: '[Victor Gomes](https://twitter.com/VictorBFG), the frame shredder'
+author: "[Victor Gomes](https://twitter.com/VictorBFG), the frame shredder"
 avatars:
-  - 'victor-gomes'
+  - "victor-gomes"
 date: 2021-02-15
 tags:
   - internals
-description: 'Faster JavaScript calls by removing the arguments adaptor frame'
+description: "Faster JavaScript calls by removing the arguments adaptor frame"
-tweet: '1361337569057865735'
+tweet: "1361337569057865735"
 ---

 JavaScript allows calling a function with a different number of arguments than the expected number of parameters, i.e., one can pass fewer or more arguments than the declared formal parameters.
 The former case is called under-application and the latter is called over-application.